The Regional Innovation Engines, or NSF Engines, program catalyzes and fosters innovation ecosystems across the U.S. to:

 The Water Council has received a Type 1 Development Award to plan a Resiliency Innovation Engine.* This will serve as the catalyst for a Type 2 award aimed at facilitating the solutions needed to enable manufacturers and utilities to mitigate and adapt to the effects of climate change through water and energy innovation, and to quickly scale those solutions for wider use by industry, government and other stakeholders.

-The Water Council is the lead organization with core team partners MKE Tech Hub Coalition, Wisconsin Technology Council, Marquette University, University of Wisconsin-Milwaukee, Madison Region Economic Partnership, Rockwell Automation and Wisconsin Center for Manufacturing & Productivity.
+The Water Council is the lead organization with core team partners MKE Tech Hub Coalition, Wisconsin Technology Council, Marquette University, University of Wisconsin-Milwaukee, University of Wisconsin-Madison, Madison Region Economic Partnership, Rockwell Automation and Wisconsin Center for Manufacturing & Productivity.

 Here is a list of our initial additional partners.
 To inquire about becoming a partner, contact Stacy Vogel Davis.

 A. O. Smith Corporation New North, Inc.

 Greater Madison Chamber of Commerce The Business Council, Inc.